oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab10.md

 ## Task 1: Automate re-key

-1. Add the keystore password into a new local auto-open wallet in &lt;WALLET_ROOT&gt;/tde
+1. Add the keystore password into a new local auto-login wallet in &lt;WALLET_ROOT&gt;/tde

     ````
     <copy>